TobiasPiontek/MoogleGaps/README.md

         - Is used to parse PBF Files in java
         - Tutorials to use: https://neis-one.org/2017/10/processing-osm-data-java/

-## Anleitung
+## Manual
-- legen sie in das OSMMapData Verzeichnis im Projekt ihre pbf Dateien ab
+- Store the PBF Files in OSMMapData Folder
-- starten sie das Backend
+- Start the Backend
-- wählen sie ihre gewünsche Datei im Dialog mit der aufgeführten nummer aus und bestätigen sie mit [Enter]
+- Choose the wanted File in the Dialog with its listed Number and confirm with [Enter]